dragonflypl/web-wiki/react.md

 export default connect(mapStateToProps, mapDispatchToProps)(SomeComponent);
 ```

 mapStateToProps defines what parts of store should be exposed to component.
+It's first argument is `store`, and second is `ownProps` (properties passed to generated container components):

+`mapStateToProps = (state, ownProps) => { return { something: ownProps.sth === state.sth } }`

-mapDispatchToProps exposes actions that component can execute.
+`mapDispatchToProps` exposes actions that component can execute.
 There's three ways to define actions, most common is to use `bindActionCreators`:

-`function mapDispatchToProps(dispatch) { return { actions: bindActionsCreators(actions, dispatch) } }`
+`function mapDispatchToProps(dispatch, ownProps) { return { actions: bindActionsCreators(actions, dispatch) } }`

 and in component use `this.props.actions.loadCourses()`

+Container component will make state & dispatch to props + it will add

 - `Provider` components attaches application to Redux store.
 It provides redux store to all components automatically (via react context)